What's Wrong With Education?

 A Cottage industry emerges........

 All one must do to get positive attention as a guru of education is announce , "I'm going to clean up our schools and make them effective.
 See all these letters after my name?
-That means I know what I'm doing, so you don't need to worry about a thing.
+That means I know what I'm doing, so just back off.
 (Besides, it's way too complex for your puny brain to understand.)
 Just make sure you channel lots of money my way so I can do the job properly."

-Numerous gurus and theories have cropped up as a result of the zeal to come up with an idea that sounds innovative and will also be lucrative.
+Numerous gurus and theories have cropped up as a result of the zeal to come up with an idea that sounds innovative enough to be the next game-changer.

 A necessary offshoot is the use of euphemisms to whitewash the realities behind the often brutal world of classroom teaching.

-Here are the most common we hear about today:
+Here are the most common we hear today:

 Professional Development - holding teachers hostage in meetings where they are routinely lectured about best practices, collaboration, and why class size does not matter.
 Hardly anything new is introduced in these sessions; rather, each meeting is a re-hash that usually involves discussing a topic at table groups, writing ideas on a chart paper, and then sharing out at the end.
 The 'best' PD's involve something called an 'exit ticket', whereby teachers respond to something posed by the session instructor and must submit their ticket prior to leaving.
 Teachers are encouraged to employ the exit ticket technique in their own classrooms, as well, but judging by how seriously the teachers at my own table have taken this exercise, I'm thinking the kids won't be any more enthused by the activity than we are.